-If it’s not a burned-out light bulb, chances are the switch itself is faulty.
-The easiest and least expensive solution is to replace the switch altogether.
-You won’t need a $90-per-hour electrician — it’s an easy DIY job.
+Do you really need to call an electrician?
+Maybe not.
+The easiest and least expensive solution could be to replace the switch altogether.
+Best of all, you won’t need a $90-per-hour (or more!) electrician — it’s an easy DIY job.

 A single-pole light switch costs less than $6 to replace.
 Go for a rocker switch that’s easy to use and adds sensible universal design to your home.

-- Three-way switches let you control the same light from two different locations.
+Three-way switches let you control the same light from two different locations.
 When you flip one switch to the on position, the other switch is simultaneously moved to the on position.
-A three-way switch will cost less than $5.
+A three-way switch also will cost less than $6.

 Likewise, four-way switches let you control the same light from three or more locations.
 Each four-way switch costs in the $10-$15 range.

 Double-pole switches have four terminals instead of two, so they’re used for outlets and appliances that require 240-volt circuits.
 They also come in rockers.
 Each double-pole switch will cost $7-$15.

 What if I Want a Dimmer?